-The Board of Directors and Shareholders UniFirst Corporation
+The Board of Directors and Shareholders of UniFirst Corporation

-We have audited the accompanying consolidated balance sheets of UniFirst Corporation and subsidiaries as of August 27, 2011 and August 28, 2010, and the related consolidated statements of income, shareholders' equity, and cash flows for each of the three years in the period ended August 27, 2011.
-Our audits also included the financial statement schedule listed in the Index at Item 15(a).
+We have audited the accompanying consolidated balance sheets of UniFirst Corporation and subsidiaries as of August 25, 2012 and August 27, 2011, and the related consolidated statements of income, shareholders' equity, and cash flows for each of the three years in the period ended August 25, 2012.
+Our audits also included the financial statement schedule listed in the Index at item 15(a).
 These financial statements and schedule are the responsibility of the Company's management.
 Our responsibility is to express an opinion on these financial statements and schedule based on our audits.

 We conducted our audits in accordance with the standards of the Public Company Accounting Oversight Board (United States).
 Those standards require that we plan and perform the audit to obtain reasonable assurance about whether the financial statements are free of material misstatement.
-An audit includes examining, on a test basis, evidence supporting the amounts and disclosures in the financial statements.
+An audit includes examining, on a test basis, evidence supporting the amounts and disclosures in the financial statement.
 An audit also includes assessing the accounting principles used and significant estimates made by management, as well as evaluating the overall financial statement presentation.
 We believe that our audits provide a reasonable basis for our opinion.

-In our opinion, the financial statements referred to above present fairly, in all material respects, the consolidated financial position of UniFirst Corporation and subsidiaries at August 27, 2011 and August 28, 2010, and the consolidated results of their operations and their cash flows for each of the three years in the period ended August 27, 2011, in conformity with U.S. generally accepted accounting principles.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the consolidated financial position of UniFirst Corporation and subsidiaries at August 25, 2012 and August 27, 2011, and the consolidated results of their operations and their cash flows for each of the three years in the period ended August 25, 2012, in conformity with U.S. generally accepted accounting principles.
 Also, in our opinion, the related financial statement schedule, when considered in relation to the basic financial statements taken as a whole, presents fairly in all material respects the information set forth therein.

-We also have audited, in accordance with the standards of the Public Company Accounting Oversight Board (United States), the UniFirst Corporation's internal control over financial reporting as of August 27, 2011, based on criteria established in Internal Control-Integrated Framework issued by the Committee of Sponsoring Organizations of the Treadway Commission and our report dated October 26, 2011 expressed an unqualified opinion thereon.
+We also have audited, in accordance with the standards of the Public Company Accounting Oversight Board (United States), UniFirst Corporation's internal control over financial reporting as of August 25, 2012, based on criteria established in Internal Control-Integrated Framework issued by the Committee of Sponsoring Organizations of the Treadway Commission and our report dated October 24, 2012 expressed an unqualified opinion thereon.